LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 If haptoglobin is decreased without any signs of hemolytic anemia, then it is possible that the liver is not producing adequate amounts of haptoglobin.
 This may be seen with liver disease, although haptoglobin is not typically used to diagnose or monitor liver disease.

-Haptoglobin is considered an "acute-phase" protein; this means that it will be elevated in many inflammatory diseases, such as ulcerative colitis, acute rheumatic disease, heart attack, and severe infection.
-Of a person has one of these conditions, it can complicate the interpretation of the haptoglobin results.
+Haptoglobin is considered an "acute-phase" protein.
+This means that it will be elevated in many inflammatory diseases, such as ulcerative colitis, acute rheumatic disease, heart attack, and severe infection.
+If you have one of these conditions, it can complicate the interpretation of the haptoglobin results.
 Haptoglobin testing is not generally used to help diagnose or monitor these conditions.

 Haptoglobin levels may be affected by massive blood loss and by conditions associated with kidney dysfunction as well as liver disease.